 Loris and Eleanor Stefani acquired the cottages in 1963 and opened to the public as a hotel.
 From the start, they began adding their own creative touches – and much of his artwork – to this unique place, now renamed The Colony.
 Together – and succeeded in 2019 by son Jeffrey and his wife Mihae – they created one of the truly special summer retreats in the Northeast.
 The Colony soon became a haven for those appreciating mid-century modern architecture and the serenity of these cottages set among the pines.

-Past guests have included actors Paul Newman and Faye Dunaway, writers Lionel and Diana Trilling, Bernard Malamud, William Shirer, artists, professors, poets, psychiatrists, such as Margaret Mahler, a pioneer in autism research, and generations of guests who continue to find The Colony of Wellfleet as inviting and magical as ever.
+Past guests have included actors Paul Newman and Faye Dunaway, writers Lionel and Diana Trilling, Bernard Malamud, William Shirer, artists, professors, poets, psychiatrists, such as Margaret Mahler, a pioneer in mother-baby attachment research, and generations of guests who continue to find The Colony of Wellfleet as inviting and magical as ever.
 Welcome!